ruslik064/k5_fw1/README.md

 # k5_fw1: One Firmware for Both V1 & V2 Hardware Versions of Quansheng UV-K5/K6 Radios!

+> [!NOTE]
+> Since Quansheng radios are fast-moving targets, I will redirect my efforts to @armel's [F4HWN](https://github.com/armel/uv-k5-firmware-custom) firmware, contributing my small part to the long-running, actively maintained project, rather than continue working on this project.
+Therefore it will not be updated for the foreseeable future, though the repository will remain (and may be archived soon).
+Thanks for the attention!
+Have fun!

 The firmware in this repository is a port of [DualTachyon's code](https://github.com/DualTachyon/uv-k5-firmware) for both V1 & V2 hardwares.